skr0x1c0/portal/README.md

 # Title

-Lack of validation in WebDAV kernel extension when handling sysctl requests for associating cache files may allow a malicious application to bypass read only or write only restriction enforced on a file by file system
+Bypass read only or write only restriction on a file by associating it as a cache file in WebDAV kernel extension

 # Summary

 WebDAV (Web-based Distributed Authoring and Versioning) protocol allows users to collaboratively edit and manage files on remote web servers [[ref]](http://www.webdav.org).
 MacOS can connect to WebDAV servers and mount the files shared on the server as a disk / volume [[ref]](https://support.apple.com/en-in/guide/mac-help/mchlp1546/mac).
-This functionality is mainly provided by WebDAV kernel extension (kext) and WebDAV agent (a process running in userland).
+This functionality is mainly provided by WebDAV kernel extension (kext) and WebDAV agent (a process running in userland) [[ref]]().

 When a file in WebDAV mount is opened, a cache file is associated to that file.
 This cache file is created by the agent process.
 Agent process calls `sysctl` syscall with file descriptor of opened cache file to associate a cache file with a file in WebDAV mount.
-The `sysctl` syscall is handled by function `webdav_sysctl` implemented [here](https://todo) in kext.
-The current implementation directly associates the `vnode` pointer of received file descriptor to the file in WebDAV mount, without validating whether the received file descriptor of cache file is authorized for read and write operation.
+The `sysctl` syscall is handled by function `webdav_sysctl` implemented at [webdav_vfsops.c](https://todo) in kext.
+The current implementation directly associates the `vnode` pointer of received file descriptor as cache to the file in WebDAV mount, without validating whether the received file descriptor is authorized for read and write operation.
+This allows the WebDAV kext to read and write data to cache file even if it received a file descriptor which is unauthorized to perform read / write.
 When writing data to a file in WebDAV mount, the data is first written to cache file by kext.
 The data is then read by agent and send to WebDAV server.

 This lack of validation can be exploited by a malicious application to bypass read only or write only restriction enforced on a file by file system by making the WebDAV kext to do the task for it.
 For example to bypass read only restriction on `protected.txt` file, the malicious application will create a fake WebDAV agent.
 The fake agent will then create a WebDAV mount by calling `mount` syscall with appropriate arguments.
 The arguments will include the address of socket to which the kext should connect to.
 In this case the kext will be connecting to unix domain socket served by the fake agent.
 Lets say the fake agent creates the mount at `/Volumes/localhost`.
 The fake agent will then craft responses to kext is such a way that the target file `protected.txt` will be associated as cache file of a file inside mount, lets say`/Volumes/localhost/portal`.
 Kext will write the data written to `/Volumes/localhost/portal` to the associated cache file `protected.txt`.
 Now the malicious application can write to the unrestricted file `/Volumes/localhost/portal` to write data to read only restricted `protected.txt`, bypassing file system permission restrictions.
+Similary strategy may be used for reading write only restricted files.

 # Exploitability

-For this exploit to work, the fake WebDAV agent should be able to open file descriptor to target file by executing `open` syscall.
-This introduces certain limitations

-##### To write data to target file
+##### Requirements to write data to target file

+1. Target file should not be protected by System Integrity Protection (SIP)

-1. Target file should exist
+2. Target file should exist (can be bypassed by acquiring root privilege)

-2. Running user shoud have read permission to target file
+3. Running user shoud have read permission to target file (can be bypassed by acquiring root privilege)

-3. Target file should not be protected by System Integrity Protection (SIP)

-##### To read data from target file
+##### Requirements to read data from target file

-1. Running user should have write permission to target file
+1. Running user should have write permission to target file (can be bypassed by acquiring root privilege)

-**Note:** Except SIP, other limitations can be circumvented by acquiring root priveleges.
-See POC #1 and #2 for acquiring root privilege using this exploit

 # Impact

-1. This exploit can be used to achieve privilege escalation and run commands in root user context.
-See demo [#1](#replacing-periodic-tasks) and [#2](#replacing-periodic-tasks)
+1. This exploit can be used to achieve privilege escalation and run commands with root user previleges - see demo [#1](#replacing-periodic-tasks) and [#2](#replacing-periodic-tasks).
+This may be used by malicious applications or unauthorized (standard) users to execute commands with root previleges

-2. Malicious actors like ransomware may exploit this vulnerability to tamper read only files without running as root - See [demo](#overwrite-read-only-file)
+2. Malicious actors like ransomware may exploit this vulnerability to tamper read only files without running as root - see [demo](#overwrite-read-only-file)

-3. Malicious application can access confidential data from read protected files without running as root - See [demo](#read-write-only-file)
+3. Malicious application can access confidential data from read protected files without running as root - see [demo](#read-write-only-file)

 4. Theoretically possible to do code execution in kernel context by replacing current version of a kernel extension with old vulnerable version which is not blacklisted in `AppleKextExcludeList.kext`

 # Demo

+Scripts and binaries used for demo are present in `poc.zip`

 ##### Overwrite read only file